 - fainting or collapsing

-These symptoms aren't always caused by arrhythmia but if you have them, see your GP.
+These symptoms aren't always caused by arrhythmia but if you have them see your GP immediately.
+If you have chest pains and other signs of a heart attack, call an ambulance right away.

 Your doctor will ask about your symptoms and examine you.
-He or she may refer you to a cardiologist (a doctor who specialises in identifying and treating conditions of the heart and blood vessels).
+They may refer you to a cardiologist (a doctor who specialises in identifying and treating conditions of the heart and blood vessels).
+Your may have one or more of the following tests.

-- an electrocardiogram (ECG) – this records the electrical activity of your heart to see how well it’s working
+- Electrocardiogram (ECG).
+This records the electrical activity of your heart to see how well it’s working.

-- a 24-hour heart monitor (ambulatory ECG) – this records the electrical activity of your heart over 24 hours or longer
+- 24-hour heart monitor (ambulatory ECG).
+This records the electrical activity of your heart over 24 hours or longer.

-- an electrophysiological study – this determines if you have any extra electrical pathways in your heart that are causing an abnormal heart rhythm
+- Electrophysiological study.
+This determines if you have any extra electrical pathways in your heart that are causing an abnormal heart rhythm.

-- an echocardiogram – this uses ultrasound (sound waves) to look at your heart’s structure, valves and pumping action
+- Echocardiogram.
+This uses ultrasound (sound waves) to look at your heart’s structure, valves and pumping action.

 Your treatment will depend on the type, cause and severity of the arrhythmia that you have.

 Sometimes, such as with ectopic beats, you may not need any treatment because your arrhythmia is unlikely to cause serious problems.
-Try to steer clear of any triggers of your arrhythmia that you know about, such as alcohol or caffeine.
+To reduce palpitations (an unpleasant awareness of your heartbeat), try to steer clear of anything that triggers your arrhythmia such as alcohol or caffeine.
+Keeping a diary can help you monitor this.
 Ask your GP for advice about exercising.

-If you have atrial fibrillation, you may be advised to take blood-thinning medicines, such as warfarin, to reduce your risk of blood clots forming.
+If you have atrial fibrillation, you may be advised to take anticoagulant medicines.
+These are known as blood-thinning medicines, such as warfarin.
+They can reduce your risk of having a blood clot that could cause a stroke.

-If you need to have surgery, the exact procedure you have will depend on your condition.
-Your doctor will advise you which one is most suitable for you.
+If you need to have a procedure to correct your arrhythmia, the procedure you have will depend on your condition.
+Your doctor will advise you which procedure is most suitable for you and explain the risks and benefits.
+If you’re having any of these procedures you’ll be monitored carefully throughout.

-This may be carried out if you have atrial fibrillation.
-In this procedure, your doctor will apply a controlled electric shock to your chest from a machine called a defibrillator.
+A cardioversion may be carried out if you have atrial fibrillation.
+Your doctor will apply a controlled electric shock to your chest from a machine called a defibrillator.
 This aims to help restore your heart to its usual rhythm.
-Cardioversion is usually done under general anaesthetic, which means you will be asleep during the procedure, but it can sometimes be done using only a sedative – this relieves anxiety and helps you to relax.
+Cardioversion is usually done under general anaesthetic, so you’ll be asleep during the procedure.
+However, it can sometimes be done using only a sedative.
+The sedative helps relieve any anxiety you may have and helps you relax.

-Your doctor may suggest having a pacemaker if you have heart block or sinus node disease.
-A pacemaker is a small device, usually implanted under your skin in the upper part of your chest.
+Your doctor may suggest fitting a pacemaker if you have heart block or sinus node disease.
+A pacemaker is a small device that’s usually implanted under your skin, in the upper part of your chest.
 Electrical signals are sent from the pacemaker to your heart to stimulate it to beat at a specific rate.
-Your doctor will usually fit your pacemaker under local anaesthesia – this will block pain from your chest area and you will stay awake during the operation.
+Your doctor will usually fit your pacemaker using local anaesthetic.
+This will block pain from your chest area.
+You’ll stay awake during the operation, but may have a sedative to help you relax.

 Catheter ablation therapy

 You may have this procedure for atrial fibrillation, supraventricular tachycardia or ventricular tachycardia.
-In this procedure, your doctor identifies the abnormal areas in your heart and then inserts a catheter into your heart, via a large vein in your groin.
-Heat or freezing treatment is used destroy the area that is causing the abnormal rhythm.
-The procedure is usually done under local anaesthesia.
+Your doctor will insert a thin tube, called a catheter, into your heart, via a large vein in your groin.
+Heat or freezing treatment is used destroy the area of your heart that’s causing the abnormal rhythm.
+This procedure is usually done under local anaesthesia, with sedation to help you relax.
+If you have atrial fibrillation, it’s possible that your doctor will use catheter ablation to destroy your AV node (see image).
+You’ll have a pacemaker or ICD fitted before or as part of the procedure.

-An arrhythmia can be caused by a number of things.
-This includes certain conditions such as:
+Arrhythmia can be caused by a number of things, including:

 - heart valve disease